【Unlocking Word Meanings】

 For instance, the study found that Chilean kids are very energetic and have trouble concentrating for long periods.
 This temperament may be influenced by South American parents’ animated behavior when interacting with their children.
 Meanwhile, South Korean babies exhibited long attention spans and were less active, which may be related to how parents in some parts of Asia value a high level of control among their kids.

 In addition, results also showed that Polish infants were found to be more expressive of sadness than other babies, which may be related to how the Polish culture encourages expressing emotions and feelings.
 On the other hand, US children were seen to be hesitant in showing negative emotions, which may be because the American culture is not very tolerant of negativity.

 Enjoy a discussion with your tutor.

-· Do you think that flexible and bendable iPhones will be successful?
+· Do you think that values are completely different across different cultures?
 Why or why not?

 · What do you think are the factors that shape a person’s values?